coverclock/com-diag-diminuto/README.md

 require that you build, install, and use the Diminuto library or its command line utilities.

+# Real-Time

+## SCHED_FIFO, SCHED_RR

+The Diminuto Thread and Diminuto Timer features allow the use of alternative thread scheduling algorithms such as First In, First Out (SCHED_FIFO) or Round Robin (SCHED_RR).
+Use of such algorithms - which is completely optional - requires that the caller have an effective user identifier (EUID) of root (0).
+There are API calls in both features that can automatically use the alternative algorithms iff the EUID of the caller is 0, and will otherwise use the default thread scheduling algorithm.
+Use of thse API calls - which are also entirely optional - means the application may exhibit different behavior if run as root than if it is run as a normal user.

+In the case that an alternative thread scheduler is used, Diminuto Thread by default uses SCHED_RR (which implements a time slice), and Diminuto Timer by default uses SCHED_FIFO (which runs to completion).

+## PREEMPT_RT

+I've done a lot of development and testing of Diminuto (and its client Hazer) on a Raspberry Pi 5 running Ubuntu with a Linux kernel with the PREEMPT_RT patches.
+The PREEMPT_RT patches can trade throughput performance for lower latency in some operations.
+That's a fair trade for the kinds of applications for which I use Diminuto.

 # Branching

-Diminuto is big and complex enough that I sometimes move to a "master" (or "main") and "develop" dual branch model of development.
-I make and test major changes in the "develop" branch, and when I think I have a stable release, I merge "develop" into the "master" ("main") branch.
-I still make what I consider to be minor changes in the master branch.
+Diminuto is big and complex enough that I sometimes move to a "master" (or "main" in later repositories) and "develop" dual branch model of development.
+I make and test major changes in the "develop" branch, and when I think I have a stable release, I merge "develop" into the "master" branch.
+I still make what I consider to be minor changes to existing features, or new feature development, in the "master" branch.
+I sometimes have special purpose branches that, if successful, are merged into "master"; for example, "realtime" for my work with alternative thread schedulers.

 # Versioning